Heating and Cooling FAQ

 Why would a water heater run out of hot water faster than normal?

 If your water heater is running cold easily or frequently then several things could be happening.
-First check the shower head volume if shower’s are too quick.
+First check the shower head volume.
 A new shower head puts out about 2.5 gallons a minute.
 Some older heads put out 5 gallons a minute.
 Working with the shower head would double shower length in this case.
 In some cases, the dip tube on the cold water inlet has broken or worn.
-When this happens, it creates a short loop for the water, water at the bottom half of the tank will not be used, which makes half of your tank useless.
+When this happens, it creates a short loop for the water; water at the bottom half of the tank will not be used, which makes half of your tank useless.
 Get it fixed as soon as possible.

 On electric water heaters, they commonly have two heating elements that work in turns.
 First, the top element heats up the top of the tank, then power goes to the lower element.
 If the lower element is out, only the top of the tank gets heated.
 If the top element isn’t working, there will be no hot water.
 Sometimes the “reset” button needs to be pushed or reset.
 If this doesn’t get the element working, use a continuity tester to determine if the element has shorted out.
 Replacement of the element may be needed.